 10. Use Remarketing to Target Abandoners

-Remarketing is a cost-effective advertising method that helps you display customized ads to your potential customers who have recently visited your website.
+Remarketing is a cost-effective advertising method that lets you show customized ads to people who recently visited your site but left without buying.

 11. Exit Intent Popup